Where do I go to vote?

 In California, there are no permanent Vote Centers.
 Locations may change from election to election.
 Sometimes a facility that was used previously may not be available for a particular election.
 Changes to precinct boundaries may sometimes occur when precincts are consolidated or realigned, especially for local elections that are not statewide.

-Voters should always refer to their Sample Ballot booklet or go online to the Check My Registration/Voter Information page to find the location of a Vote Center before going to the polls to vote.
+Voters should always refer to their Sample Ballot booklet or go online to the Vote Centers & Ballot Drop Box Locations to find the location of a Vote Center before going to the polls to vote.

 Can I take my Sample Ballot or my own written voting choices into the voting booth?